deepaklearner/sample_cypher/further_req.md

 12. code with ques
 once we identify the rows to update for change is manager data for any of the columns, we will update all the columns in req_columns as mentioned in my question for the source dataframe into the table

+in glide database the column employeeid column is named as resourceid. also to avoid confusion, please rename existing_data_query to glide_data_query and others similarly.

+In df, we have EmployeeID.
 12.1 ans: